Internet in Greece: User statistics

-It is expected that Greece by October 2020 will be connected to Cyprus, Israel, Italy, France and Spain with Quantum Cable, 7,700km ultra high speed fiber-optic submarine communications cable.
-It is expected to have 160 Tbit/s (terabits per second), capacity enough to handle up to 60% of the world’s internet traffic at peak time (2018).
+It is expected that Greece by October 2020 will be connected to Cyprus, Israel, Italy, France and Spain with Quantum Cable, 7,700 km ultra high speed fiber-optic submarine communications cable.
+It is expected to have 160 Tbit/s (terabits per second), capacity enough to handle up to 60% of the world's internet traffic at peak time (2018).
 The Quantum Cable will be laid at the same time as the 2,000 MW EuroAsia Interconnector.
 It will upgrade Greece to telecom hub.

-FTTH

-FTTH (fiber-to-the-home) is a form of fiber-optic communication delivery that reaches a living or working space.
-The fiber extends from the central office to the subscriber's living or working space.

-Some of the major FTTH providers in Greece are: